| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 House damage and distance from the fire station, of 15 house fires.
 Data collected by an insurance company for homes in a particular area.

-If hypothprob is absent: prints confidence intervals for the true proportions, a Chi-square test for uniformity, confidence intervals for differences in proportions (no corrections for multiple comparisons and plots the proportions.
+If hypothprob is absent: prints confidence intervals for the true proportions, a Chi-square test for uniformity, confidence intervals for differences in proportions (with no corrections for multiple comparisons), and plots the proportions.

 counts |